MAGMA: An Optimization Framework for Mapping Multiple DNNs on Multiple Accelerator Cores: Evaluations

-\textbf{Sub-Accelerator Dataflow Styles.} For our evaluations, we pick two distinct dataflow styles for the heterogeneous sub-accelerators: High Bandwidth dataflow style (HB) (inspired by NVDLA)~\cite{nvdla}) and relatively Low Bandwidth dataflow style (LB) (inspired by Eyeriss~\cite{eyeriss_isca}).
+\textbf{Sub-Accelerator Dataflow Styles.} For our evaluations, we pick two distinct dataflow styles for the heterogeneous sub-accelerators: High Bandwidth usage dataflow style (HB) (inspired by NVDLA)~\cite{nvdla}) and relatively Low Bandwidth usage dataflow style (LB) (inspired by Eyeriss~\cite{eyeriss_isca}).
 The HB-style parallelizes across channel dimensions, and shows high-efficiency on late layers for CNN-based (vision) models, while the LB-style parallelize across activations dimensions and excels on the early layers of CNN-based models~\cite{maestro}.
-For Lang and Recom, we found the HW-style is more compute efficient but BW intensive, while LB-style is less compute efficient (as Lang and Recom models do not have 2D activations) but also less BW demanding (\autoref{fig:analysis_combine}).
-Therefore we house both these sub-accelerators in a BW constrained accelerator platform to act as a good test for our optimizer to learn and exploit their difference. \system is general enough to run with any heterogeneous combination of two or more accelerator styles.
+For Language and Recommendation, we found the HW-style is more compute efficient but BW intensive, while LB-style is less compute efficient but also less BW demanding (\autoref{fig:analysis_combine}).
+Therefore we house both these sub-accelerators in a BW constrained accelerator platform to act as a good test for our optimizer to learn and exploit their difference. \framework is general enough to run with any heterogeneous combination of two or more accelerator styles.

-\textbf{Resources: PEs and Buffers.} We uniformly set one dimension of the 2D PEs array to 64\footnote{Based on our observation, most of the popular models that we collected, especially language and recommendation ones, are manually designed to have the tensor shape formed by the multiples of 64.
-Setting one dimension to 64, which aligns with the tensor shape, ensures higher utilization rate.} and scale the PEs array size by increasing the other dimension.
-We consider three kinds of PEs configuration: 32 $\times$ 64 for Small accelerator~\cite{zhu2019energy,fu2020soft,mseddi2019intelligent,du2020new,li2020intelligent} platform, 64 $\times$ 64 and 128 $\times$ 64 for Large accelerator.
-The dataflow strategy (discussed above) and target tile sizes determine the buffer sizes for both SL and SG~\cite{maestro}.

-\textbf{System BW.} We assume the accelerator platform is executing under frequency 1GHz, and the inference data width is 1 byte per element.
+\textbf{System BW.} The accelerators are executing under frequency 200MHz and bit-width of 1 Byte.
 For the system BW, at the Small accelerator, we consider the BW to be range from 1GB/s to 16GB/s, which is the range of DDR1-DDR4 BW~\cite{ddr_bw} and PCIe1.0 - PCIe3.0~\cite{pcie_spec} BW; at the Large accelerator, we consider the BW to be range from 1GB/s to 256GB/s, which is the range of DDR4-DDR5 ~\cite{ddr5_spec} and HBM BW ~\cite{hbm_spec} and PCIe3.0 - PCIe5.0 and upcoming PCIe6.0 BW~\cite{pcie_spec}.